peterkaminski/ai101-peterkaminski-wiki/README.md

 - [[Python]] - a popular programming language (sometimes knowing a little about it is helpful for AI stuff)
 - [[Upcoming Topics]] - topics that don't have their own pages yet

+## Helping Maintain This Website

+You can help maintain this website!
+Send Pete your GitHub account handle (or ask him how to set one up): [[Contact Peter Kaminski]].

+Then the typical tools to use are:

+- Command line on your computer (Terminal on Mac, Command Prompt or PowerShell on Windows)
+- Git
+- Obsidian
+- Git plugin for Obsidian
+- gh, then `gh auth login`

+Those are listed in rough order of setup/install.
+Once set up, most of the work is handled within Obsidian.

+We'll have more comprehensive setup instructions on this website soon.

 ## Other Resources

 - Pete has additional tutorial videos in the [[Path Shift People Store]].
 Prices vary, from $0 and up.